 The treatment itself took about 90 minutes, as an hour was spent with numbing cream on my face – this was super relaxing and a great time to get some work done in a peaceful environment.

-Next the qualified nurse applied the laser to one half of my face, and then the other.
-At times the laser feel a touch warm, and even a tiny bit prickly, but nothing major at all.
+Next, the qualified nurse applied the laser to one half of my face, and then the other.
+At times the laser feels a touch warm, and even a tiny bit prickly, but nothing major at all.

 Then a second laser was applied over the face again, about another 20 minutes.

 After the treatment, cooling ice packs were placed on my cheeks which looked flushed and felt warm.
 The ice was great to really cool me down.

 The next day my skin looked a bit red, and it wasn’t until day 4 that it started peeling.
 But even this was minimal.
 It peeled in tiny little pieces, that were barely detectable.

 And by day 7 all of the skin had peeled and my face was glowing and fresh.

 Most doctors recommend 3-4 treatments in succession to really slough off layers of skin, and it really isn’t a big a deal if you need that course of action for your skin to be where you want it to be.

 The final results were crystal clear, glowing, healthy skin.
 Friends are commenting and it looks great.